 The sea trial report is provided in annex 7.
-The results of the sea trial after corrections by BSRA and ITTC standard methods are given on curve Ballast,s on Figure 3.1.
+The results of the sea trial follow the assessment guideline of ISO 15016:2015 are given on curve Ballast, s on Figure 3.1.

 16 Calculation of attained EEDI at final stage